jonathondilworth/detailed-plutus-lecture-notes/PPP-Lecture-One-Notes.md

 ### HOMEWORK

 - Clone Plutus-Pioneer-Repo [COMPLETE]
-- Get it to build with Cabal [COMPLETE] (although, I am also taking other haskell refresher courses, I have been able to compile basic haskell programmes)
+- Get it to build with Cabal [COMPLETE]
+- *Note: although, I am also taking other haskell refresher courses, I have been able to compile basic haskell programmes.*
-- NIX [COMPLETE]
+- NIX [COMPLETE] - *note: rather a lot of dependencies...*
 - PLUTUS PLAYGROUND [IN PROGRESS]
 - SIMULATE AUCTION SCENARIOS [IN PROGRESS]